Common Pet Symptoms: When to Worry and When to See the Vet

 Try Our AI Symptom Checker

 For additional guidance on your pet's symptoms, try our AI-Powered Pet Symptom Checker.
-This free tool lets you describe your pet's symptoms and receives personalized guidance on possible causes, home care recommendations, and whether veterinary attention is recommended.
-It is available 24/7 and covers dogs, cats, birds, reptiles, fish, and small animals.
+This free tool lets you describe what is going on and get personalized guidance on possible causes, home care tips, and whether a vet visit is warranted.
+It covers dogs, cats, birds, reptiles, fish, and small animals, and it is available around the clock.

 Please remember: the symptom checker provides general educational guidance and is not a substitute for professional veterinary diagnosis.
 If your pet is showing emergency symptoms listed above, skip the symptom checker and go directly to an emergency veterinary hospital.